s-oram/keypirinha-recent_items/README.md

-# Keypirinha Plugin: Recent Items
+# Recent Items: A Keypirinha Plugin

 This is a [Keypirinha](http://keypirinha.com) plugin called **Recent Items**.
 It adds the Windows recent items directory contents to the Keypirinha catalog.